 When Pam and Bobby eventually divorced, with Katherine’s help, JR went to all lengths to keep them apart literally sending Pam on a wild goose chase and encouraging Bobby’s relationship with old flame Jenna Wade.
 Little brother Bobby was the bain of his life – both in business – and at home and despite JR plotting against Bobby and undermining him on numerous occasions he cried at Bobby’s deathbed (later to be revealed as a dream).
 I sobbed like crazy more at his reaction to this loss than Bobby’s death.

 J.R. was married three times in the original series.
 As the programme began he was married to Sue Ellen, a former Miss Texas, only to divorce her and then remarry her, then divorce her again before she left him for Don Lockwood.
-Led to more sobbing from me.
-But throughout the original series you understood this couple were always meant to be together despite the fights, affairs and hurt there was always an attraction and chemistry there.
+This led to more sobbing from me.
+But throughout the original series, you understood this couple was always meant to be together despite the fights, affairs and hurt there was always an attraction and chemistry there.
 They had one child, a son – and heir John Ross – and after a question about his paternity was it J.R.’s boy or Cliff Barnes’s child – J.R. was seen in many touching scenes with his son.